mjeffrey/liquibase-lock/README.md

 # Proof of Concept for liquibase session locks

+This example is based on a SpringBoot application created from here https://start.spring.io/ The POC is configured for Oracle and "Session Based" locking.
+Postgres is easy to setup as well.

+## Locking in Liquibase
-The StandardLockService in Liquibase works by creating a single record table and setting a column 'LOCKED' to true and committing.
+The StandardLockService in Liquibase works by creating a single record table (default DATABASECHANGELOGLOCK) and setting a column 'LOCKED' to true and committing.
 When the migrations are complete the column is set to false.

+## Some issues
+In a CI/CD environment it is convenient to just allow the application to apply the changes at startup.
-Problems can arise if the column is not set back to false (for example the application is killed).
+However this can cause problems if the lock column is not set back to false (for example the application is killed).
-This can happen in large deployments in a CI/CD scenario where the migrations are applied automatically and if there are startup issues the containers are killed (we have experienced this many times especially when infrastructure changes causing the application to fail and flap).

 If you are unlucky one of the kills happens while the locked column is true.
-Then the only option is a manual reset.
+Then the only option is a manual reset of the column.

+This can happen in large deployments where the migrations are applied automatically and if there are startup issues the containers are killed (we have experienced this many times especially when infrastructure changes causing the application to fail and flap).
+And during development it will occur when the startup is aborted during liquibase processing.

+it also prevents application auto scaling up until the lock is removed (the application will wait for the lock even though there are no changes to apply).

+## Possible Solutions
+This POC shows a possible solution using session based locking (available in some databases).

+Note To use allow liquibase Service Locator to find and use the Lock Services we place the class in the liquibase.ext package with a high priority.

+##  Solution 1 Session based locking
 Some databases provide general locking mechanism where the lock will persist beyond a transaction commit or rollback and only released when requested OR when the session dies.

 Oracle has dbms_lock (supported since at least Oracle 8) PostgreSQL has pg_advisory_lock https://www.postgresql.org/docs/12/explicit-locking.html#ADVISORY-LOCKS (also supported back to version 9)

-To use allow liquibase Service Locator to find and use the Lock Services we place the class in the liquibase.ext package with a high priority.

-The example here is setup for Oracle.
+##  Solution 2 Locking in a separate session
+With normal database object locks (table locks, row level locks) the database automatically releases them once the transaction commits or rollback.
+The LockService could create a separate connection to issue a write lock on a table (e.g. DATABASECHANGELOGLOCK) without cahnging any data.
+To release  the lock the connection would simply rollback.
+This has the advantage that it would work for most databases where liquibase locking is relevant (In-memory H2 databases don;t really need liquibase locking).

+## Other Enhancements
+If liquibase checked if there were any changes to apply before taking the lock then auto scaling would not be broken (even if the lock was still there).
+It may also improve startup performance in the common case where ther are no DB changes.